zachvalenta/jvns.ca/content/post/2017-10-05-reasons-kubernetes-is-cool.markdown

 title: "Reasons Kubernetes is cool"
 date: 2017-10-05T21:23:46Z
 url: /blog/2017/10/05/reasons-kubernetes-is-cool/
-categories: []
+categories: ["kubernetes"]
 ---

 When I first learned about Kubernetes (a year and a half ago?)
 I really didn't understand why I should care about it.

 I've been working full time with Kubernetes for 3 months or so and now have some thoughts about why I think it's useful.
 (I'm still very far from being a Kubernetes expert!)
+Hopefully this will help a little in your journey to understand what even is going on with Kubernetes!

 I will try to explain some reason I think Kubenetes is interesting without using the words "cloud native", "orchestration", "container", or any Kubernetes-specific terminology :).
 I'm going to explain this